Welcome to the Keep Harwell Rural website

 - 400 houses at Milton Heights

-Further to this, there is a recent planning application for 94 houses behind Orchard House on Blenheim Hill and a pending application for houses on the south side of the Reading Road.
+Further to this, there are recent planning applications for 94 houses behind Orchard House on Blenheim Hill and for up to 44 houses on the south side of the Reading Road.

-Excluding the “Orchard House” and the “Alder View” houses, the 2014 version of the plan now proposes 5,550 houses in the Harwell area compared to 2,150 in the 2013 version.
+Excluding the “Alder View”, “Orchard House” and “Reading Road” houses, the publication version of the Plan now proposes 5,350 houses in the Harwell area compared to 2,150 in the 2013 version.

 This is on top of the 3,300 houses being built at Great Western Park and the 2,030 planned for North East Didcot.